Kaniska1/memento/README.md

 15% diversity / exploration
 ```

-If the ML service is unavailable, Memento falls back to deterministic ranking rather than failing the recommendation page.
+If the ML service is unavailable, Memento falls back to deterministic ranking rather than taking down the recommendation experience.

 ### Recommendation signals